-33 Core UN human rights treaties include: International Convention on the Elimination of All Forms of Racial Discrimination (ICERD), International Covenant on Civil and Political Rights (ICCPR), International Covenant on Economic, Social, and Cultural Rights (ICESCR), Convention on the Elimination of All Forms of Discrimination again Women (CEDAW), Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT), Convention on the Rights of the Child (CRC), International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (ICMW), International Convention on the Rights of Persons with Disabilities (ICRPD), and their Optional Protocols.
+Core UN human rights treaties include: International Convention on the Elimination of All Forms of Racial Discrimination (ICERD), International Covenant on Civil and Political Rights (ICCPR), International Covenant on Economic, Social, and Cultural Rights (ICESCR), Convention on the Elimination of All Forms of Discrimination again Women (CEDAW), Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT), Convention on the Rights of the Child (CRC), International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (ICMW), International Convention for the Protection of All Persons from Enforced Disappearance (ICPED), International Convention on the Rights of Persons with Disabilities (ICRPD), and their Optional Protocols.

-34 Core ILO Conventions include: Forced Labour Convention, 1930 (No. 29), Freedom of Association and Protection of the Right to Organise Convention, 1948 (No. 87), Right to Organise and Collective Bargaining Convention, 1949 (No. 98), Equal Remuneration Convention, 1951 (No. 100), Abolition of Forced Labour overview), and has human rights obligations established in these instruments.
-It did not ratify International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (ICRMW) and the International Convention for the Protection of All Persons from Enforced Disappearance (ICPED), Optional Protocol to the International Covenant on Economic, Social and Cultural Rights (OP-ICESCR) and Optional Protocol to the Convention on the Rights of the Child on a communications procedure (OP-CRC-CI), ILO Convention No. 138 on minimum age requirements for admission to employment, ILO Convention No. 87 on freedom of association and protection of the right to organise, ILO Convention No. 169 on the rights of indigenous peoples.35 New Zealand is also a signatory to the UN Agenda 2030 for sustainable development that came into effect in January 2016.
+Core ILO Conventions include: Forced Labour Convention, 1930 (No. 29), Freedom of Association and Protection of the Right to Organise Convention, 1948 (No. 87), Right to Organise and Collective Bargaining Convention, 1949 (No. 98), Equal Remuneration Convention, 1951 (No. 100), Abolition of Forced Labour Convention, 1957 (No. 105), Discrimination (Employment and Occupation) Convention, 1958 (No. 111), Minimum Age Convention, 1973 (No. 138), Worst Forms of Child Labour Convention, 1989 (No. 182).

+ILO Convention No. 138 on minimum age requirements for admission to employment, ILO Convention No. 87 on freedom of association and protection of the right to organise, ILO Convention No. 169 on the rights of indigenous peoples.35 New Zealand is also a signatory to the UN Agenda 2030 for sustainable development that came into effect in January 2016.
 The sustainable development goals (SDGs) apply to all countries and recognise importance of human rights in many of the goals (The Danish Institute for Human Rights, 2018).

 In New Zealand human rights are recognised and protected under two main legal acts: the New Zealand Bill of Rights 1990 (which guarantees mostly civil and political rights) and the New Zealand Human Rights Act 1993 (which guarantees the right to discrimination on different grounds: sex, marital status, religious belief, ethical belief, colour, race, ethnic or national origin, disability (including illness), age, political opinion, employment status, family status, and sexual orientation).
 Next to that, New Zealand has an institutional framework in place to promote and monitor protection of human rights.
 The New Zealand Human Rights Commission is an independent national human rights institution established by the Human Rights Act 1993 and has the power to resolve disputes related to unlawful discrimination.
 Office of Human Rights Proceedings was set up under the Human Rights Amendment Act 2001 to provide legal representation and assistance for people who claim to have been unlawfully discriminated against (New Zealand Government, 2016).
-One of the founding documents of the system of government in New Zealand (though not formally a part of the national legislative framework) is the Treaty of Waitangi which was signed between the Maori chiefs and the British Crown in 1840 (United Nations, 2018a).
-It provides guarantees for the right of Māori to self-determination and includes the duty to consult the Maori in decisions that affect them (which is not interpreted as absolute and is reported to be inconsistently applied in practice).
-In contemporary legal framework, due to differences in translation (in the Maori and English versions) and interpretation of the text, the Treaty is more referred to in terms of treaty principles rather than its provisions (United Nations, 2011).36
+One of the founding documents of the system of government in New Zealand (though not formally a part of the national legislative framework) is the Treaty of Waitangi which was signed between the Māori chiefs and the British Crown in 1840 (United Nations, 2018a).
+It provides guarantees for the right of Māori to self-determination and includes the duty to consult the Māori in decisions that affect them (which is not interpreted as absolute and is reported to be inconsistently applied in practice).
+In contemporary legal framework, due to differences in translation (in the Māori and English versions) and interpretation of the text, the Treaty is more referred to in terms of treaty principles rather than its provisions (United Nations, 2011).36